-So how much of what I mentioned in Four Things: Jets did the Eagles actually get around to doing?
+So how much of what I mentioned in Four Things: BROWNS did the Eagles actually get around to doing?
 Well let’s see:

 On The Whole:

 Lots of mixed feelings today.
 Tons.
 But we won, right?!
 It’s hard to be super-critical of back-ups, and players who won’t be players, in a week.
 So instead of criticism, how about some praise for a couple of these players.